gisumd/COVID-19-API-Documentation/docs/notice/eu_filter.md

 ## How to remove EU response in R

-This sample R code can remove the EU responses from the microdata CSV by specifying the file path and date to remove.
+This sample R code can remove EU responses in the microdata that have reached the 2-year retention deadline.
+These responses will be removed from the microdata CSV by specifying the file path and date to remove.
 The output will rewrite the origin file.
 ```r
 library(readr)
 library(tidyverse)